The Mission of the CHNetwork

 Continued fellowship and encouragement for those who have entered the Church and want to live fully Catholic lives;

-Resources that give clear expressions of the Catholic Faith.
+Books and other resources that give clear expressions of the Catholic Faith.

 The Reason for the CHNetwork

 Though not generally known, non-Catholic clergy and laity from across the denominational spectrum are coming home to the Catholic Church.
 They come with great enthusiasm and commitment to follow Jesus Christ wherever He leads, even if this means coming out of their previously comfortable and familiar spiritual surroundings into the Catholic Church.
 Many of them come with great gifts for ministry, including years of training and experience, along with information and ideas for authentic Church renewal.